zandaqo/structurae/README.md

 ### RecordArray
 RecordArray extends DataView to use ArrayBuffer as an array of records or C-like structs.
-Fields of the records can be of any type supported by DataView plus string type.
+Records can contain fields of any type supported by DataView plus strings.
-For a string type, the maximum size in bytes should be set in our schema.
+For a string, the maximum size in bytes should be defined.

 ```javascript
 // create an array of 20 records where each has 'age', 'score', and 'name' fields